 It’s Monday.
 The rest of your week is impacted by the actions of today.
-How can you make the rest of your week easier by what you do today?
+How can you make the rest of your week easier with what you do today?

-There are lots of small things you can do today that will help make the rest of your week run smoother.
+You can do many small things today that will help make the rest of your week run smoother.

 18. Brain dump every responsibility on your mind.

 It doesn’t have to be organized, neat, or in order.
-Sometimes just a messy brain dump of everything weighing on our mind can help us sort through and make an actionable plan.
+Sometimes just a messy brain dump of everything weighing on our minds can help us sort through and make an actionable plan.

 Deadlines, to-dos, chores, tasks, assignments, phone calls, meetings, appointments, emails… dump them all right here.
 Get them out of your head and onto paper.

 19. Write a letter to yourself as though you are at the end of the week.

 Yes, you read that right.
 Write a letter to your current self as though you are already at the end of the week.
 In other words, write a letter from the future.